Projective clone homomorphisms: Open Problems

 \section{Open Problems}

 The following questions remain open.

-\begin{quest} Find a closed function clone where Question~\ref{quest:main} has a negative answer, that is, find a closed function clone which has a homomorphism to $\bf 1$, but no continuous homomorphism to $\bf 1$. \end{quest}
+\begin{quest} Find a closed function clone where Question~\ref{quest:main} has a negative answer, that is, find a closed function clone which has a homomorphism to $\Pro$, but no continuous homomorphism to $\Pro$. \end{quest}

-We have mentioned in the introduction that for oligomorphic function clones Question~\ref{quest:main} can be reformulated as a question about the difference between varieties and pseudo-varieties.
+We have mentioned in the introduction that for oligomorphic function clones Question~\ref{quest:main} can be reformulated as a question about the difference between varieties and pseudovarieties.
 If the function clone is not oligomorphic, it is not clear whether the reformulation is still equivalent to Question~\ref{quest:main}.
 But the reformulation is of independent interest, in particular in universal algebra, so we explicitly state it here.

-\begin{quest} Let $\mathfrak A$ be an algebra with a countable base set.
-Is it true that whenever the variety generated by $\mathfrak A$ contains a two-element trivial algebra, then so does the pseudovariety generated by $\mathfrak A$? \end{quest}
+\begin{quest} Let $\mathfrak A$ be an algebra whose operations constitute a closed clone over a countably infinite base set.
+Is it true that if the variety generated by $\mathfrak A$ contains a two-element trivial algebra, then so does the pseudovariety generated by $\mathfrak A$? \end{quest}